Big Data

 How do I submit a claim?

-IMPORTANT: Keep your address information in the Student Center current.
+IMPORTANT: Keep your mailing address information in the Student Center current.
 Your Home address should always reflect where you are currently living.
 Cal Poly will send your Mailing address information to the insurance company so they can mail you information about your insurance plan and send you your claims reimbursement checks.
 If you do not list a Mailing address, your Home address will be used instead.
 Claims checks will only be sent to a U.S. address.

 Am I exempt from the Cal Poly International Insurance Plan?